eduardabp/Alakazam/README.md

 That's why we created Alakazam!
 Alakazam is a search application that can identify the movie you are looking for based on keywords or short samples provided by the user.

 #### Did we got your attention?
-Check our page [here].
+Check our page [here](https://alakazam-startup.netlify.app/).
 &nbsp;

 # VEROU 5 - STARTUP CHALLENGE

 This exercise is part of the Junior Web Development training, on the BeCode organization.
 The challenge was to create a startup and deploy a website in 3 days.
 The complete guidelines can be found in [here](https://github.com/becodeorg/GNT-Verou-5/tree/main/1.The-Field/08.The-startup).
-Our results can be found on [this repository](https://github.com/eduardabp/Alakazam) and on this [website].
+Our results can be found on [this repository](https://github.com/eduardabp/Alakazam) and on this [website](https://alakazam-startup.netlify.app/).

 ### 💻 TEAM

 This group was formed by Sylvie, Funda, Mohamed and Eduarda.
 Each of us builded a part of the website, as follows:

 SYLVIE - Homepage
 FUNDA - About Us page
 MOHAMED - Most Alakazamed page
 EDUARDA - Mockup Search page and Contact page